PMOS/PCOS Dietitian, Evidence-Based, Weight-Inclusive Nutrition for Polyendocrine Metabolic Ovarian Syndrome (formerly known as PCOS)

 • Health supportive nutritional guidance tailored to your preferences and lifestyle

-• Managing PCOS-related fatigue, brain fog, and energy fluctuations
+• Managing PMOS-related fatigue, brain fog, and energy fluctuations

-• Fertility nutrition support for those trying to conceive with PCOS
+• Fertility nutrition support for those trying to conceive with PMOS

-• Navigating PCOS and gestational diabetes risk during pregnancy
+• Navigating PMOS and gestational diabetes risk during pregnancy

-• Disordered eating and eating disorders co-occurring with PCOS
+• Disordered eating and eating disorders co-occurring with PMOS

-• Breaking the cycle of restriction and overeating that often accompanies PCOS management advice
+• Breaking the cycle of restriction and overeating that often accompanies PMOS management advice

 • Building a sustainable, enjoyable relationship with food that supports your hormonal health